Lithium burning

 Lithium burning is a nucleosynthetic process in which lithium is depleted in a star.
 Lithium is generally present in brown dwarfs and not in older low-mass stars.
-Stars, which by definition must achieve the high temperature (2.5 × 106 K) necessary for fusing hydrogen, rapidly deplete their lithium.
+Stars, which by definition must achieve the high temperature (2.5 million K) necessary for fusing hydrogen, rapidly deplete their lithium.

-7Li
+Lithium-7

-Burning of the most abundant isotope of lithium, lithium-7, occurs by a collision of 7Li and a proton producing beryllium-8, which promptly decays into two helium-4 nuclei.
+Burning of the most abundant isotope of lithium, lithium-7, occurs by a collision of lithium-7 and a proton producing beryllium-8, which promptly decays into two helium-4 nuclei.
 The temperature necessary for this reaction is just below the temperature necessary for hydrogen fusion.
 Convection in low-mass stars ensures that lithium in the whole volume of the star is depleted.
 Therefore, the presence of the lithium line in a candidate brown dwarf's spectrum is a strong indicator that it is indeed substellar.

-6Li
+Lithium-6

 From a study of lithium abundances in 53 T Tauri stars, it has been found that lithium depletion varies strongly with size, suggesting that lithium burning by the P-P chain, during the last highly convective and unstable stages during the pre–main sequence later phase of the Hayashi contraction may be one of the main sources of energy for T Tauri stars.
 Rapid rotation tends to improve mixing and increase the transport of lithium into deeper layers where it is destroyed.
 T Tauri stars generally increase their rotation rates as they age, through contraction and spin-up, as they conserve angular momentum.
 This causes an increased rate of lithium loss with age.
 Lithium burning will also increase with higher temperatures and mass, and will last for at most a little over 100 million years.